hackersifu/reverse-engineering-learning/CYOP_310.md

     - Link: https://ntcore.com/explorer-suite/
 - myCompiler - online compiler and debugger
     - Link: https://www.mycompiler.io/new/asm-x86_64
+- certutil - Check the hash of the file
+    - Example: `certutil -hashfile <filename> SHA1`

 ## PE Header Structure
 - PE Headers are used to identify the file as a PE file.